 The price for this holiday is based on two people sharing a twin bedded room with single rooms available at the relevant supplement.
-Price includes eleven nights’ accommodation, daily breakfast and three meals, direct flights from London Heathrow, hotel porterage of one item of luggage per person, all touring as mentioned, all local accommodation taxes, all airport/flight taxes and the services of a Riviera tour manager.
+Price includes eleven nights’ accommodation, daily breakfast and three meals, direct return flights, hotel porterage of one item of luggage per person, all touring as mentioned, all local accommodation taxes, all airport/flight taxes and the services of a Riviera Travel tour manager.

 Learn all about the traditional Japanese kimono and the intricate art of tailoring one, as well as the type of fabrics, dyes, weaving techniques and patterns used.
 The kimono is primarily worn on special occasions, but you’ll have the opportunity to try one on.

 Tea ceremony & kimono experience - from £65 per person